* Advanced Chemistry Revision EQUILIBRIUM 5.6 Definition, examples Kb, pKb, Kw weak base calculations Doc B

-Doc Brown's Chemistry Theoretical Chemistry - Equilibria - Chemical Equilibrium 5.6
+Doc Brown's Chemistry Advanced A Level Notes - Theoretical–Physical Advanced Level Chemistry – Equilibria – Chemical Equilibrium Revision Notes PART 5

-5.6 Definition, theory and examples Kb, pKb, Kw weak base calculations
+5.6 Definition of a weak base, theory and examples of Kb, pKb, Kw weak base calculations

 5.6 Definition, examples and pH, Kb, pKb and Kw calculations of weak bases